jasharicoco/MandalorianBankomaten/README.md

 - Creates seed users, allowing immediate login and testing
 - Creates seed accounts, ensuring that every user has accounts with initial balances

+### Loan
+- Provides functionality for managing loans, such as calculating interest, making payments and generating loan-specifik details

+### MenuUtility
+- Designed to handle user interface-related tasks in this application
+- Includes methods for displaying messages, managing menus and creating visual effects such as backgrounds and ASCII art

+### TransactionLog
+-

 ## How to Use
 1. **Run the Program:** Open the project in your IDE and start the application.
 2. **Login:** Use the sample credentials below or create new accounts: